MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/ideatextsearchparameter.md

 ---
-title: IdeaTextSearchParameter Data Object ms.service: bing-ads-ad-insight-service ms.topic: article
+title: IdeaTextSearchParameter Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: The idea text search parameter filter that you can include when requesting keyword ideas.
 ---
-# IdeaTextSearchParameter Data Object
+# IdeaTextSearchParameter Data Object - Ad Insight
 The idea text search parameter filter that you can include when requesting keyword ideas.

 Use these options to refine what keywords are returned when calling [GetKeywordIdeas](../ad-insight-service/getkeywordideas.md).
 You can limit the keyword ideas to include or exclude specific keywords.